sebjilke/guidelines/README.md

 >[James, O., Jilke, S. &amp; G. Van Ryzin.
 2017. *Experiments in Public Management Research: Challenges and Contributions*.
 Cambridge: Cambridge University Press](https://www.cambridge.org/core/books/experiments-in-public-management-research/8DB826A84D228568AAEC69732C72F1EC) (pages 509-511).

 Below are a series of questions about issues that researchers using experiments in public administration and management should address when reporting their experimental studies and their findings.
-The checklist is based on the core set of issues in James, Jilke and Van Ryzin (2017) guidance that synthesizes and adapts reporting guidelines for experiments from the social and medical sciences to public administration and management.<sup>1</sup>
+The checklist is based on the core set of issues in [James, Jilke and Van Ryzin (2017)](https://www.cambridge.org/core/books/experiments-in-public-management-research/8DB826A84D228568AAEC69732C72F1EC) guidance that synthesizes and adapts reporting guidelines for experiments from the social and medical sciences to public administration and management.<sup>1</sup>

 ### 1. Hypotheses and theories they are drawn from
 #### a.
 Specific objectives and hypotheses
 i. *What questions was the experiment designed to address?*<br/>
-ii. *What specific hypotheses were tested? (e.g., the causal factor estimated, the expected sign and magnitude of expect effects on outcomes, and whether expected effects are expected to be homogenous or to vary by subgroups.)*
+ii. *What specific hypotheses were tested? (e.g., the causal factor estimated, the expected sign and magnitude of expect effects on outcomes, and whether expected effects are expected to be homogenous or to vary by subgroups)*

 ### 2. Methods